What Scales in Cross-Entropy Scaling Law?: From Cross-Entropy to Error-Entropy

 Which better reflects the performance of a language model, the probability assigned to the correct token, or its rank among all tokens?
 While cross-entropy is defined in terms of probabilities, we argue that rank provides a more robust indicator.
 Probabilities are easily manipulated: during inference, techniques such as temperature scaling, top-k sampling, and nucleus (top-p) sampling directly alter probability values, and such changes also affect the cross-entropy loss.
 By contrast, the relative ordering of tokens is much harder to distort.
 None of the common sampling strategies changes the ordering.
 For this reason, we view the rank position of the correct token as a more fundamental measure of model performance than its raw probability scores.

 Therefore, we propose a new metric, \textit{Rank-based Error (RBE)}, which equals the rank of the ground-truth token predicted by the language model.
 It serves as a measure of how far the prediction deviates from the right answer.
 Formally, let $i$ be the index of the input data, and $v_i$ be the correct token for this data. $\mathcal{V}$ is the vocabulary.
 We use $s_{v_i}$ to denote the model's output probability score for $v_i$.
-Thus, \emph{RBE} for $v_i$ is defined as: